cdcarson/frieda/README.md

 #### Base model type

-This is the representation of a row in the table, and is what is returned by the `ModelDb` find methods.
-Each column is represented by a field.
+The base representation of a row in the table.

-- If the column is nullable, the field's javascript type will be followed by `|null`.
+- If the underlying column is nullable, the field's javascript type is followed by `|null`.
-- Note that this type *will include* fields where the column has been marked `INVISIBLE`, even though thay are omitted from the model if using `SELECT *` to retrieve the model.
+- If the underlying column is `INVISIBLE` is marked as optional, since it will be `undefined` when using `SELECT *` to retrieve the model.
 See the [SELECT ALL type](#select-all-type) below.

 Example: